Flea Market ring needs repair and hallmark ID

 Brushed clean

-With my personal more contemporary sterling silver pieces (no stones), if I want to restore a brilliant shine, I either buff with a polishing cloth or use the procedure outlined in “Richard’s Method”.
+With my personal more contemporary sterling silver pieces (no stones), if I want to restore a brilliant shine, I either buff with a polishing cloth

-IMPORTANT NOTE !!
+IMPORTANT NOTES !!
 Great care should be taken when cleaning any sterling silver piece with stones.
 The pieces should NEVER be soaked as this would swell the backing (which is often sawdust or leather) and pop the stones out of their settings or damage them.

 For sterling silver jewelry with stones and for pieces that I want to retain much of the vintage patina, I usually use a simple wash, dry and light hand buff combo.
 I use ordinary liquid hand soap (not antibacterial – something more like liquid Ivory) on a cloth or soft toothbrush to loosen debris and clean both the front and back of bracelets and pendants.
 Then I rinse it well but carefully, avoiding the stone settings.
 I follow this with a thorough drying and then token hand buffing with a silver polishing cloth.
 I stop at the point where the item is clean but still has its character.